July 31, 2009

 When you create Teaming users, you can select a locale for each user, which determines the language of each personal workspace.
 When users who speak various languages work together on a Teaming site, they can often see interface text that is not in their preferred language.
 Examples include:

-• Standardized group names, such as All Users
+Standardized text such as

 If your Teaming site includes users who cannot adapt to having such standardized text in the default language, you can rename these interface elements to include text in another language.
 You must be logged in as the Teaming administrator in order to rename these standardized elements.